AmirithaGuru/AmirithaGuru/README.md

 I'm completing my MS in Cybersecurity at California State University, Dominguez Hills (GPA 3.9/4.0), with a B.Tech in Information Security and Digital Forensics before that.
 As a Volunteer DevSecOps Engineer at Saayam For All, I own two CIS Controls workstreams on their production AWS environment: access control/identity hardening and data protection via KMS encryption, work that's shaped how I think about security in practice, not just in theory.

-Outside of that, I like building things that prove out a concept end to end: an AWS auto-remediation pipeline, an LLM-assisted SOC triage tool, side-by-side threat-hunting labs comparing Splunk and Wazuh.
+Outside of that, I like building things that prove out a concept end-to-end: an AWS auto-remediation pipeline, an LLM-assisted SOC triage tool, side-by-side threat-hunting labs comparing Splunk and Wazuh.
 I'm CompTIA Security+ and AWS Certified AI Practitioner certified, and I'm currently looking for DevSecOps, Cloud Security Engineering, or SOC Analyst roles where I can keep doing this kind of work at a bigger scale.

 **Key Projects:** DriftGuard (policy-as-code + auto-remediation for AWS) · AI-Augmented SOC Triage (LLM-enriched Splunk alert triage) · Threat Hunting & EDR Simulation (Sysmon+Splunk vs. Wazuh XDR)